I spend at least an hour a day answering questions about my life and work.

 The unfortunate result of this is that we end up with fewer high-level questions to ponder over, and a greater number of experts who lack the rapid growth gained from external sources of knowledge and stimuli.

-There is a simple solution to this problem, of course, but like so many simple solutions, it’s actually a bit more complex than it seems on the surface.
+There is a simple solution to this problem, but like so many simple solutions, it’s actually more complex than it seems on the surface.

 By changing our perception of experts from where it is now (experts as people who know everything there is to know about a subject) to something more resistant to stagnation (experts as people who explore more voraciously and question even the most fundamental aspects of a topic), we’ll end up with higher levels of accomplishment and healthier ideas about learning and growth.